burakbayramli/emacs-jupyter/README.md

 ## LICENSE

-Emacs IPython is licensed under GPL v3.
+Emacs Jupyter is licensed under GPL v3.
 See COPYING for details.

 ![](emacs-ipython.png)